bcbio/bcbio-nextgen/docs/contents/configuration.rst

        <https://www.astrazeneca.com/our-focus-areas/oncology.html>`_.
      - ``actionable/ACMG56`` -- Medically actionable genes from the `The American College of Medical Genetics and Genomics <http://iobio.io/2016/03/29/acmg56/>`_
-- ``sv_regions`` -- A specification of regions to target during structural variant calling.
-By default, bcbio uses regions specified in ``variant_regions`` but this allows custom specification for structural variant calling.
-This can be a pointer to a BED file or special inputs:
-  ``exons`` for only exon regions, ``transcripts`` for transcript regions (the min start and max end of exons) or ``transcriptsXXXX`` for transcripts plus a window of XXXX size around it.
-The size can be an integer (``transcripts1000``) or exponential (``transcripts1e5``).
-This applies to CNVkit and heterogeneity analysis.
 - ``fusion_mode`` Enable fusion detection in RNA-seq when using STAR (recommended) or Tophat (not recommended) as the aligner.
 OncoFuse is used to summarise the fusions but currently only supports ``hg19`` and ``GRCh37``.
 For explant samples